 – Data security and fault tolerance

-While the advantages are meaningful in many implementations, the disadvantages are what may be holding some organizations back from accelerating their cloud-native applications.
-For IT organizations where budgets are flat but capacity demands are increasing, or you are having challenges balancing scale and performance for cloud-native applications then DAS and the affiliate technologies may be outdated and no longer capable of supporting your storage needs.
+While the advantages are meaningful in many implementations, the disadvantages may be what are holding some organizations back from accelerating their cloud-native applications.
+For IT organizations where budgets are flat but capacity demands are increasing, or where you are having challenges balancing scale and performance for cloud-native applications, DAS and the associated technologies may be outdated and no longer capable of supporting your storage needs.

 Direct Attached Storage (DAS) Disadvantages